Cost & Quality Designations

 The methodology utilized is based first on specific quality measures, then on efficiency.
 Quality measures are adopted from those endorsed by the National Quality Forum (NQF), National Committee for Quality Assurance (NCQA), and the Ambulatory Quality Alliance (AQA).
 Efficiency information is based on claims data.

-The following document on Facility-based Tiering Methodology describes the method used by BCBSNC for the Tiered Network product for 2014 and is provided for informational purposes only.
+The following document on Facility-based Designation Methodology describes the method used by BCBSNC for the Cost & Quality Designations for 2014 and is provided for informational purposes only.

-The following document on Specialty-based Designation Methodology describes the method used by BCBSNC for the Designation Network product for 2014 and is provided for informational purposes only.
+The following document on Specialty-based Designation Methodology describes the method used by BCBSNC for the Cost & Quality Designations for 2014 and is provided for informational purposes only.

 We recognize that that there may be circumstances that warrant review of your current designation.
 For that reason, we have implemented a reconsideration process.